 For breakfast, oatmeal, vegan granola, or muesli topped with nuts, berries, and sliced banana is a simple and delicious way to start the day.
 At lunchtime, I love a big buddha bowl with whatever grains, beans, and veggies I have in the kitchen.
 If I pair that with a big apple, I'm full until evening.
 And for a satisfying weeknight dinner, I love cooked barley with veggies, tofu, and a simple Asian sauce.
 On cold winter nights, a big pot of potato veggie soup warms you up.
 BBQ jackfruit . . . veggie tacos . . . mushroom stroganoff . . . vegan macaroni and cheese. . . .
 I'm getting hungry just thinking about all the possibilities.

 So Much Food, So Little Time

-The funny thing about dropping meat is that once you learn the ropes, you'll feel like meatless meals actually open up a wealth of possibilities.
-I know it might seem daunting at first, but with a little preparation and experimentation, you'll learn how to eat less meat and be a pro in no time.
+The funny thing about going vegan is that once you learn the ropes, you'll feel like plant-based meals actually open up a wealth of possibilities.
+I know it might seem daunting at first, but with a little preparation and experimentation, you'll learn how to eat less meat and dairy and be a pro in no time.
 Before you know it, you won't even remember why you ever cooked any other way.